-Canvassing is the bread and butter of many political campaigns but it isn't as straightforward as simply knocking.
+Canvassing is the bread and butter of many political campaigns but it isn't as straightforward as simply knocking on doors.
 Check out our guide to perfecting your canvassing technique.

 In the past, campaigning always involved actively going out and delivering a message.
 Recently, however, we have found success in doing the opposite, staying indoors, running great operations from behind our computer screens and focusing on data.
 This year we want to encourage you to do both.
 Let’s bring our technology outdoors and reap the rewards.